isomerpages/pa-chingay/_join-us/Performers.md

 Please note that acceptance to participate in the parade is constrained by available slots and determined by the Organising Committee.

-For enquires, please contact us at partnership opportunities, please contact us at:
+For enquires, please contact us at:
 [pa_acd@pa.gov.sg](mailto:pa_acd@pa.gov.sg).

 Alternatively, you may wish to visit the Volunteer page if would like to support the parade as a volunteer: [https://www.chingay.gov.sg/join-us/volunteers/](https://www.chingay.gov.sg/join-us/volunteers/).